osrf/ros2multirobotbook/src/simulation.md

 #### Workcells
 Robots performing deliveries within facilities is a common use case and hence a `Delivery` task is configured into the `rmf_fleet_adapters`.
 In a delivery task, a payload is loaded onto the robot at one location and unloaded at another.
-The loading and unloading of the payload may be automated by a robot/workcell in a facility.
-To integrate these systems (generalized as "dispensers") with RMF core systems, a set of dispenser messages are [defined](https://github.com/osrf/rmf_core/tree/master/rmf_dispenser_msgs/msg).
-When the robot reaches the loading station, the `rmf_fleet_adapter` publishes a `DispenserRequest` message which the dispenser receives and begins processing.
-When the dispensing is successful, the dispenser is required to publish a `DispenserResult` message with `SUCCESS` status.
+The loading and unloading of the payload may be automated by a robot/workcell in the facility.
+To integrate these systems with RMF core systems, a set of dispenser messages are [defined](https://github.com/osrf/rmf_core/tree/master/rmf_dispenser_msgs/msg).
+Despite their names, the messages are generalized for use by systems other than dispensers as well.
+When a robot reaches the loading station, its `rmf_fleet_adapter` publishes a `DispenserRequest` message which the station receives and begins processing.
+When the loading is successful, the station publishes a `DispenserResult` message with `SUCCESS` status.
 The `rmf_fleet_adapter` then instructs the robot to proceed to the unloading station where a similar set of messages are exchanged with the workcell unloading the payload.

-To replicate this delivery behavior in simulation, the `TeleportDispenser` and `TeleportIngestor` [plugins](https://github.com/osrf/rmf_demos/tree/master/rmf_gazebo_plugins/src) are designed.
-These plugins are loaded into [3D models](https://github.com/osrf/rmf_demos/tree/master/rmf_demo_assets/models) the same names.
+To replicate the loading and unloading processes in simulation, the `TeleportDispenser` and `TeleportIngestor` [plugins](https://github.com/osrf/rmf_demos/tree/master/rmf_gazebo_plugins/src) are designed.
+These plugins are attached to the `TeleportDispenser` and `TeleportIngestor` [3D models](https://github.com/osrf/rmf_demos/tree/master/rmf_demo_assets/models) respectively.
-To setup a payload loading station:
+To setup a payload loading station in simulation:
-* Assign a `workcell_name` attribute to the waypoint (see figure below)
-* Add a `TeleportDispenser` model beside the waypoint with `name` matching the `workcell_name`
+* Add a `TeleportDispenser` model beside the pickup waypoint and assign it a unique `name`.
 * Add the payload model beside the `TeleportDispenser` model (Coke can in image below)

-To setup a payload unloading station:
+To setup a payload unloading station in simulation:
-* Assign a `workcell_name` attribute to the waypoint (see figure below)
-* Add a `TeleportIngestor` model beside the waypoint with `name` matching the `workcell_name`
+* Add a `TeleportIngestor` model beside the dropoff waypoint and assign it a unique `name`.

 When a `DispenserRequest` message is published with `target_guid` matching the name of the `TeleportDispenser` model, the plugin will teleport the payload onto the nearest robot model.
 Conversely, when the `target_guid` matches the name of the `TeleportIngestor` model, the `TeleportIngestor` plugin will teleport the payload on the robot to its location in the world.
-The combinations of these plugins allow for delivery requests to be simulation.
-In the future, this mechanism will be replaced by actual workcells or robot arms but the underlying message exchanges will remain the same.
+The combinations of these plugins allow delivery requests to be simulated.
+In the future, these mechanisms will be replaced by actual workcells or robot arms but the underlying message exchanges will remain the same.

 ![](images/dispensers.png)